filipcrisan/Get_It_Done/README.md

 ## Setup
 First, you need to install the requirements:

 ```
 pip install -r requirements.txt
 ```

-After that, you need to specify how to load the application.
-Depending on your operating system, run the command:
+After that, you need to specify how to load the application:

 Unix Bash
 ```
 export FLASK_APP=start